I'm not worried about lumps and bumps this summer, thanks to the best bras for back fat

 How should I dress if I have back fat?

-Don't let your back fat dictate what you wear - you should feel free to put on clothes that make you feel your best, regardless of whether or not they are 'flattering'.
+Don't let back fat dictate what you wear - you should feel free to put on clothes that make you feel your best, regardless of whether or not they are 'flattering'.
 However, if you are particularly insecure about your back fat, there are various things you can wear to feel more confident.

-The right bra will be the top thing to help you smooth out your back fat, so it's worth getting properly measured and investing in one of the bras on this list for the best look and feel.
+The right bra will be the best thing to smooth out back fat, so it's worth getting properly measured and investing in one of the bras on this list.
+Ensuring you have a high-quality, well-fitting bra will make you feel your most confident.

 Will a bra extender help with back fat?